Empirical Design in Reinforcement Learning: More about hyperparameter selection

+In summary, external cross-validation is used to estimate test performance before deployment and internal cross-validation is an algorithm.
+We might use external cross-validation to evaluate $A$, which itself uses internal cross-validation.
+External cross-validation gives an estimate of performance, before deploying the model $f$ learned by $A$ on the entire dataset.
+Note that these are completely separate, and we do not have to use external cross-validation if we use internal cross-validation.
+For example, to evaluate the final function, we can use the more basic dataset split approach described above rather than external cross-validation.
+We could split our dataset into training and test, use algorithm $A$ on the training set---namely we use internal cross-validation on the training set to pick hyperparameters---and then we evaluate $f$ on the test set.
+Similarly, we could use external cross-validation to evaluate our final $f$ and algorithm $A$ internally could use a basic training and validation split to pick hyperparameters.

-This idea does not directly extend to hyperparameter selection for online reinforcement learning, because we evaluate a learning algorithm rather than a learned model.
+This brief refresher should make it more clear why it is not straightforward to use cross-validation in online reinforcement learning.
+This idea does not directly extend to hyperparameter selection for online reinforcement learning because we evaluate a learning algorithm rather than a learned model.
 We can only see performance of the learning algorithm once it is in deployment (testing).
 There is no separate training phase, nor training data, for the online reinforcement learning setting.
 Overall, there is no obvious, out-of-the-box way to directly use cross-validation for hyperparameter selection.